'People are hurting;' House Democrats ready to push through Biden's $1.9T COVID-19 plan | Politics

 'People are hurting;' House Democrats ready to push through Biden's $1.9T COVID-19 plan

-The Democratic-controlled House of Representatives on Friday was aiming to push through President Joe Biden's $1.9 trillion coronavirus aid package, though they looked unlikely to be able to use the package to raise the minimum wage nationwide.
-A contentious and potentially long debate was expected, as most Republicans oppose the cost of the bill to pay for vaccines and other medical supplies to battle a COVID-19 pandemic that has killed more than 500,000 Americans and thrown millions out of work.
+The Democratic-controlled House of Representatives on Friday was poised to push through President Joe Biden's $1.9 trillion coronavirus aid package, although it looked unlikely to be able to use the bill to raise the minimum wage nationwide.
+A contentious and potentially long debate was expected, as most Republicans oppose the cost of the measure to pay for vaccines and other medical supplies to battle a COVID-19 pandemic that has killed more than 500,000 Americans and thrown millions out of work.

-Representative Jim McGovern, chairman of the House Rules Committee, said polls have shown that most Americans support the stimulus package.
-"The only place this is a partisan issue is here in Washington," McGovern said.
+Representative Jim McGovern, chairman of the House Rules Committee, said polls have shown that most Americans support the stimulus bill.
+"The only place this is a partisan issue is here in Washington," McGovern said as the panel considered what to include in a full House debate expected later on Friday.
 "This is more than just numbers on a page.
 We are here because people are hurting and communities are struggling."

 Republican Representative Tom Cole said about $1 trillion of the $4 trillion passed in aid last year remains unspent, and the bill was "bloated" with Democratic pet projects unrelated to the coronavirus.
 "Shouldn’t we at least spend down the funds already allocated, and see if new money is actually required?"
 Cole said.